mohangrewal101/Path-Reachability/CHECKINS.md

 - User suggested we make it more clear what parameters values are used for each path - maybe making the satisfying assignment on the right more clear.
 - Many of the sample programs were crashing, so the user was not able to write a script that worked for the analyzer.
 We just explored the analyzer using test cases provided in the repo
 - The program still needs more flexibility and error handling to prevent it from crashing when it encounters programs it can’t analyse.

+### Changes Planned

+- After completing and reviewing the feedback from the user study, it was decided that the team will make the following changes:
+  - Introduce additional error handling in the application.
+  - Clean up the UI panel with the satisfying assignments for given paths through the programs.
+  - Provide some instructions and overview on what the user is actually looking at.
+This should help clear up some confusion about what the highlighted lines mean.
+  - Hide or remove the unsatisfiable paths from the UI, since both users mentioned this informaition may not be particularly useful.

 ## Plans for final video (possible draft version).